Marshlink line: Future

 The Marshlink Action Group is a volunteer group set up in 2003 in the interests of passengers using the line.
 The group are concerned about the line's future, particularly the use of Class 171 DMUs.
-They have reported a high proportion of children and the elderly use the line compared to others in the south east, and that trains are now at capacity but there is no additional stock because of its state as an isolated non-electric line.
+They have reported that a high proportion of children and the elderly use the line compared to others in the south east, and a lack of additional rolling stock.
 In 2016, Rudd chaired a working group to look at short and long-term plans for upgrading the Marshlink line, including the potential accommodation of Class 395 rolling stock.
-A report from Network Rail suggested that third rail electrification would cost around £100–250 million, and overhead electrification would cost between £250 and £500 million.
+A report from Network Rail in 2016 suggested that third-rail electrification would cost around £100–250 million, and overhead electrification would cost between £250 and £500 million.

-In May 2018, the Department of Transport allocated £200,000 for further electrification design, with the possibility of completion in 2022 when the existing track life-expires.
-This could provide the possibility of travelling from Ashford to Hastings in 20 minutes.
-In October, a proposal was chaired to build an additional platform at Ashford to support direct St Pancras – Rye services.
+In May 2018, the Department for Transport allocated £200,000 for further electrification design, with the possibility of completion in 2022 when the existing track life-expires.
+This provided the possibility of travelling from Ashford to Hastings in 20 minutes.